-When the defendants refused to obey the court's orders, the district court punished them for contempt: the Debtor was ordered to be incarcerated until he complied (Ex.
-2), and Mr. Detwiler was personally sanctioned \$100,000 and assessed attorney fees and costs in the amount of \$218,855.52.
+After all involved still refused to surrender the vehicles, the district court punished them for contempt: the Debtor was ordered to be incarcerated until he complied (Ex.
+2, p.
+39-43), and Detwiler was personally sanctioned \$100,000 and assessed \$218,855.52 in costs.
 (Exs.
 3-5.)
+Detwiler's conduct over the years, the district court summarized, "exhibited a "contumacious, conscious, willful, and deliberate policy throughout this litigation, which continues to the present time, of cynical disregard and disdain of this Court's orders."
+(Ex.
+5, p.
+75.)

-Mr. Detwiler filed this appeal.
+Detwiler filed this appeal.
 No other party has appealed.